DFE-Digital/single-unique-identifier/Docs/Architecture/Decisions/Component/ADR001-adopt-clean-architecture-find.md

 For the 'Find' project, we are initiating a semi new project using .NET.
 The project will involve starting with one or two public-facing APIs deployed to Azure.
 The system will integrate with several external components:

-* SQL: database for data persistence.
+* A database
-* Azure Key Vault: for managing secrets and connection strings.
+* Secret storage
-* Azure Storage: for supplementary logging or file storage.
+* File storage for logs
-* Third-party APIs: requiring secure, authenticated communication.
+* Third-party APIs such as the NHS PDS FHIR API.

 The key drivers for this architectural decision are the need for a structure that is easy for developers to adopt and test, while ensuring an excellent separation of concerns.
 This will support long-term maintainability and scalability as the project evolves.